-(We are republishing ‘legacy content’ from our PLOS Neuroanthropology weblog, which has been taken down, along with many of the other founding PLOS Blogs.
+(I am republishing ‘legacy content’ from our PLOS Neuroanthropology weblog, which has been taken down, along with many of the other founding PLOS Blogs.
 Some of these, I am putting up because I teach with them.
 If you have any requests, don’t hesitate to email me at: greg.downey @ mq (dot) edu (dot) au.
 I suspect many of the links in this piece will be broken, but I will endeavour to try to slowly rebuild this content.
-I originally published this on 14 Junne, 2011.
-Comments have been pasted in at the end of the post from the original.)
+I originally published this on 5 January 2011.
+Part 2 is here: Delusions, odd and common: Living in the prodrome, part 2 (originally 10 January 2011).)

 How might it feel to sense your own sanity eroding?
 Would you realize it?
 How might you sift the phantoms from physical reality, daydream from delusion, the irrefutable from the implausible?
 Or, as author Rachel Aviv puts it,